rarabzad/Bayesian_Model_Calibration/README.md

 ## 4.3 Posterior — what you inspect

 * Look at marginal distributions and joint correlations.
-* Check credible intervals for practical significance (not just statistical).
+* Check credible intervals for practical significance.
 * Use posterior predictive distributions to inspect model fit in data space.

 ---